Why does a narcissist have children?

 What can happen to children of a narcissist?

-Children adapt themselves to fit the narcissist’s needs.
+Children often adapt themselves to fit the narcissist’s needs.

 A child being abused by their parent often doesn’t stop loving their parent; they stop loving themselves.